0xpolarzero/tiny-explorer/README.md

 - [ ] the cache is not a database; a lot of stuff needs to be saved into a database instead (e.g. transaction details, transaction explanations)
 - [ ] figure out a good model + some ai slop: sometimes it loops over the functions, forgets some, doesn't detect modifiers, etc. Most important is tx simulation tho, so we really need this one right.
 - [ ] simulate tx with tevm then explain it
+- [ ] simulate multiple txs (actually executed with tevm for accurate state) and get the payload for batch executing
-- [ ] better ux after tx was explained and "verified", something to copy/paste or a link and run the tx from your wallet?
+- [ ] better ux after tx/chain of txs was explained and "verified", something to copy/paste or a link and run the tx from your wallet?
 - [ ] for unverified contracts, better interpretation where the LLM is provided all state/storage changes and figures out if anything weird happened
 - [ ] train LLM for this specific purpose (on transactions that might not be understandable -> understandable output)
 - [ ] provide just API for external use, maybe it can be self-hosted as well
 - [ ] port to krome, enter api keys first time, then run whenever you want and eveything is stored locally

-(later)

-- add caching to llm responses (chain_id:contract_address:function_name)
-  - retrieve a general explanation of the function and cache it (1st prompt)
-  - only need to reprompt with the provided arguments (2nd prompt)

 ## Contributing